santipalacios2002/keptn-in-a-box/README.md

 Make sure you have the **Access problem and event feed, metrics, and topology** switch enabled for the API token.

+TODO: API configuration for new API token interface, standby.
 ### Configure the API Token
 <img src="doc/images/API_token.png" width="300"/>